 Buyers have a point of view and Sellers have a point of view.
-Buyers have a pressure to buy a solution to solve a business pain point.
-Sales people have a pressure to Sell their solutions because of their targets.
+Buyers have pressure to buy a solution to solve a business pain point.
+Salespeople have pressure to Sell their solutions because of their targets.

 What would have happened when the two of you ideated on the pain points of the buyer and came up with multiple solutions and the buyer chose one of those.
 You were happy that the buyer is completely convinced about the solution and sometimes have told you “Wow, I never thought it can be done this way”.

 This can be accomplished only when you get into a consultative mode.
 Both of you opening up and discussing the various options.